 Flip it.

-e-read the n question
+Look at everything from the opposite perspective.
+How might you turn something, anything or everything upside down? • Re-read the main question

 •

+How might you turn something, anything or everything back to front?

 •

-How might you turn something, anything or everything back to front?•

-•

-•

 • What if this were a world of abundance?
-What if this were a world of scarcity? •
+What if this were a world of scarcity?

 •

 •

 Write anything.

 Write any ideas, even if they have nothing to do with the topics above. •

 •

-•

-What if this were a world of abundance?
-What if this were a world of scarcity?